Responsible Travel Guide: Argentina

 Argentina is renowned for its spectacular landscapes and natural wonders, but it also has dynamic culture, fascinating heritage and, of course, first-class food and wine.
 This two-week luxury Wine & Culture Tour allows you to delve into the treasures of Argentina’s traditions.

 You’ll start in Buenos Aires, a lively city where you can wander the streets for hours, soaking up the history and lifestyle of the stylish porteños (Buenos Aires residents).
-Head to Barracas, Nueva Pompeya, Parque Patricios and Boedo to see beautiful old buildings and churches, lush parklands and historical Italian-immigrant barrios (neighbourhoods) where the city was born.
+Head to Barracas, Nueva Pompeya, Parque Patricios and Boedo to see beautiful old buildings and churches, lush parklands and historical Italian-immigrant barrios (neighborhoods) where the city was born.
 You’ll also enjoy a delicious dinner and wine tasting in the heart of Palermo.

 Finally, you’ll head to the Northwest, home to vast salt plains, striking red mountains, incredible rock formations, characterful towns, pretty vineyards and ancient ruins.
 You’ll touch down in charming Salta, full of superb food and wine, before setting out on the Calchaqui Valleys circuit.